 Faculty and staff are provided information about students to assist them with guidance concerning their field of study, course selection, financial aid, billing and scheduling, and various aspects of campus life.
 Additionally, information is available about campus events, faculty schedules, and contact information.
 Faculty can assist new freshman and transfers with scheduling and can enter course grades through a web interface.

 Administrative offices, faculty, and support personnel are also served by network applications like Microsoft Office, e-mail, calendars, and other network applications to simplify and facilitate office functions.
 Access to the Internet is provided for research, access to technical information, and support.
-Additionally, Computing & Communication Services helps maintain the www.esu.edu website to provide other important information about the institution, academic programs, administrative offices, student affairs and activities, and campus events.
+Additionally, Computing & Communication Services helps maintain the www.esu.edu website to provide other important information about the institution, academic programs, administrative offices, Campus Life and Inclusive Excellence and activities, and campus events.